 - Guest Posting

 Evergreen posts are a proven strategy for increasing organic blog traffic.

 The Balance describes Evergreen Content as:

-“Evergreen Content is content that is always relevant – much like the way evergreen trees retain their leaves all year around.
-Interesting and relevant content that does not become dated is necessary in order to be found online search engines.”
+“Evergreen Content is content that is always relevant – much like the way evergreen trees retain their leaves all year round.
+Interesting and relevant content that does not become dated is necessary to be found online search engines.”

-In his article, he explains in full detail about creating timeless or evergreen content and the results that will be generated.
+In his article, he explains in full detail about creating timeless or evergreen blog articles and the results that will be generated.

 Chris summarizes the article:

 “So far, this experiment has proved that investing time in creating content that is updated regularly can bring excellent results.
 In 2013, the page attracted between 6,000 and 9,000 visits a month, 22% of which return to the page time and again.”

 How happy would you be if you wrote a post that generates up to 9,000 visitors a month?

 You can write evergreen content that will drive traffic to your artist website for years to come, but there are some strategies you will want to implement.